onierstrasz/Recipes/cecina.md

 ---
-title: La Farinata
+title: Cecina
 permalink: /cecina/
 ---
-# La Farinata
+# Cecina

-AKA Cecina, Socca
+AKA Farinata, Socca

 This is a traditional recipe from Nice, but the same thing can be found in Italy as far away as Tuscany under the name of "Cecina".
 Typically eaten as a snack or an antipasto.
 In Pisa it is also eaten in a sandwich of bread made from pizza dough, known as "Fritella con Cecina".
 Around Livorno it is also known as "5 e 5" — because after WW II it was an inexpensive meal, the bread costing 5 cents, and the cecina costing another 5 cents.